jpswade/jpswade.github.io/_posts/2008-05-12-how-to-bulk-convert-wma-to-mp3.md

   - 1
 ---
 <p class="lead">
-  So you just downloaded an entire album, and it&#8217;s in .wma (windows media audio) format, and you, of course, like any normal person want it in the .mp3 format.
+  So you just downloaded an entire album, and it's in .wma (windows media audio) format, and you, of course, like any normal person want it in the .mp3 format.
 </p>

 What do you do?

 <!--more-->

-There&#8217;s plenty of software solutions out there&#8230;
+There's plenty of software solutions out there&#8230;

   * [SUPER](http://super.free.free.fr/) &#8211; Free, converts anything, a bit dodgy.
   * [Various FFmpeg based projects](http://ffmpeg.mplayerhq.hu/projects.html) &#8211; Free